 Cortisol also influences appetite and food choices.
 Elevated cortisol is associated with:

 This is not a character flaw.
 It is a biological response.
 Your body is seeking quick energy in what it perceives as a high-threat environment.
-Over time, this pattern can lead to a caloric surplus that further promotes fat storage.
+Over time, this pattern can lead to a calorie surplus that may further support fat storage.

 Additionally, cortisol plays a role in blood sugar regulation.
 When cortisol is elevated, it encourages the liver to release glucose into the bloodstream to provide immediate energy.
 If that energy is not used — as is often the case in modern sedentary stress — insulin rises to manage the excess glucose.
 Repeated cycles of this process can contribute to insulin resistance, which is itself closely linked to abdominal fat accumulation and difficulty losing weight.

 There is also a significant connection between cortisol and sleep.
 Elevated cortisol in the evening can disrupt your ability to fall asleep and stay asleep.
-Poor sleep, in turn, further elevates cortisol, creating a cycle that compounds both stress and weight gain.
+Poor sleep, in turn, can further elevate cortisol, creating a cycle that compounds both stress and weight gain.

 Hormonal Belly Fat vs Regular Weight Gain